Sky Castle: Kang family

 Seo-jin's husband.
-A well respected surgeon at Joonam University Hospital,who is later promoted as the chief physician at the Spine & Joints Centre of the hospital.
+A well respected orthopedic surgeon at Joonam University Hospital,who is later promoted as the chief physician at the Spine & Joints Centre.
 He holds Min-hyuk in absolute contempt and delights in the latter's misfortunes.
 He is obsessed with maintaining a good track record.
 He appears to be moral and put off by dishonest behaviour but is actually ambitious and wants to climb the social ladder.